+Understanding the difference between trade name and trademark is crucial for business owners to avoid legal confusion.
 These distinctions make it necessary for business owners to understand the vital differences between their trade names and any trademarks they might hold.

-trade name is the name a company uses for official business, it’s effectively the brand name.
+A trade name is the name a company uses for official business; it’s effectively the brand name.
 The company must register for a trade name with appropriate authorities, usually at the state and sometimes at the county level.
 This registration is often referred to as a “doing business as” (DBA) or a “fictitious business name.”

 In some states, sole proprietorships doing business as the owner’s name don’t have to file for a trade name for the company name.
 But even slight modifications—a John Smith who owns John Smith Plumbers, for instance—may have to file for a DBA.
 The secretary of state office generally wants to see the assumed name match the goods and services provided by the business.

-Restrictions and rights
+Restrictions and Rights

-1. That the trade name does not match any other currently registered trade names.
+- That the trade name does not match any other currently registered trade names.

-2. That the trade name does not blatantly misrepresent the business.
+- That the trade name does not blatantly misrepresent the business.
 For instance, the name John Smith Electricians could be rejected as the trade name for a carpentry business.

-Once approved, a trade name grants a company the rights to use that name for banking, billing, identification and tax purposes.
+Once approved, a trade name grants a company the rights to use that name for banking, billing, identification, and tax purposes.
 The business can then decide to use the trade name for other purposes, but that’s where it could find itself infringing on existing trademarks.

-Use in commerce
+Use in Commerce

 A company can use its trade name on products and services, but not without restrictions.
 Any use of the trade name by a business entity to identify commercial products and services is subject to trademark law.

-In other words, just because the state approved your trade name does not mean you have any trademark rights.
+In other words, just because the state approves your trade name does not mean you have any trademark rights.
 In fact, you might be infringing on an existing trademark, which can result in legal action against your company by the owners of the intellectual property.

 The only way to be sure is to run a trademark search with the USPTO.
 If your trade name has not already been trademarked, you can then file a trademark application to start the trademark registration process.
-Until you complete this process, your trade name will hold no federal rights for use in commerce – only a registered trademark or service mark will get your small business that level of protection.
+Until you complete this process, your trade name will hold no federal rights for use in commerce —

 Understanding the Role of the Trademark Office

 The trademark office plays a pivotal role in the world of intellectual property.
 It serves as the authority for registering and managing trademarks, ensuring that businesses and individuals can protect their unique brands and identities.
 The United States Patent and Trademark Office (USPTO) stands at the forefront of this process, overseeing the registration of trademarks and ensuring that they meet specific criteria before granting protection.
+Consulting with a trademark lawyer can be beneficial in navigating the requirements and procedures of the USPTO.

 Levels of Legal Protection: State vs. Federal